Libensemble/libensemble/docs/user_guide.rst

 * gen_worker' [int]: libEnsemble worker that generated this sim_id

-* returned' [bool]: Has this a worker completed the evaluation of this unit of work?
+* returned' [bool]: Has this worker completed the evaluation of this unit of work?

 * paused' [bool]: Has this evaluation been paused?